tretre91/MyGL/docs/usage.md

 ## Usage

-This library provides some abstraction over openGL to draw shapes and text, it also provides a window and event system.
+This library provides some abstraction over openGL to draw shapes and text, it also provides a way to create windows and an event system.

-The following program displays a magenta rectangle on a light green background
+The following example program displays a magenta rectangle on a light green background

 ```cpp
 #include <MyGL/mygl.hpp>